andgordio/mockupless/docs/Courses/LayoutBasics/Style/text.md

   (<a href='https://codepen.io/andgordy'>@andgordy</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

 Using pixels for font sizes is perfectly fine for prototyping.
 However, you should know that most design systems and frameworks have text sizes defined in `em` or `rem`.
 These units allow you to specify font sizes relatively to a default value.
-For example, if `1rem` is `16px` by default, so if you set the font size of a container to be `1.5rem` it will render to `24px`.
+For example, if `1rem` is `16px` by default, and you set the font size of a container to be `1.5rem` it will render to `24px`.

 ```html {1,4}
 <div style="font-size: 1rem;">